 The itinerary is a mix of lesser known and famous destinations such as Québec City’s Old Town, a UNESCO World Heritage Site.

 For North Americans, New England & Canada itineraries offer the added advantage of being able to experience a European-style culture (and practice French!) without a long overseas flight.

 Built in 2018 and still sparkling with newness, the Nieuw Statendam can accommodate 2,666 passengers in 1,377 staterooms.

-At 971 feet long, it was the largest ship we’ve travelled on but is considered a mid-size cruise ship compared to others, such as Wonder of the Seas, a Royal Caribbean ship that’s the largest in the world.
+At 971 feet long, it was the largest ship we’ve travelled on.
+But it’s actually considered a mid-size cruise ship compared to others, such as Wonder of the Seas, a Royal Caribbean ship that’s the largest in the world.

 Along with the Rotterdam and Koningsdam, the Nieuw Statendam is classified as a Pinnacle Class ship in HAL’s fleet.